Apfirebolt/anime-dashboard-vue/README.md

 The project uses Vite build tool for lighting-fast modern single-page application development.
 It is expected to have Node installed on your system.
 Then, run the conventional npm commands to see the project in action.

+This project is available at https://anime-dashboard-vue.vercel.app/character for the time being.

 ```
 npm install
 npm run build